Let’s look at popular ladybug facts and myths and find out whether it is recommended to buy lady beetles to combat garden pests.

 Should I Buy Lady Beetles?

-The consensus amongst experts is NO.
+The consensus amongst experts is no, it is not recommended.

 There are issues both with how they are collected and what they do once they get in your garden.